mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Corporal Zarca is that he started as one of theirs.
 As an Imperial Starmarine, he was transferred to Dostoevsky Station (Dpres, Trojan Reach) over 20 years ago, shortly before the defection of future arch-pirate Admiral Darokyn.
-Shortly afterwards, Zarca’s future wife transferred to the Dostoevsky system as well being part of the crew of the Eviscerator, an Imperial ship detached to the 203rd Colonial Fleet at Dpres.
+Shortly afterwards, Zarca's future wife transferred to the Dostoevsky system as well being part of the crew of the Eviscerator, an Imperial ship detached to the 203rd Colonial Fleet at Dpres.
 Sometime later, when the couple had just become parents,